riyadhalnur/godi/README.md

 srv.AddRoutes(user.Routes...)
 ...
 ```

+### Static files
+The boilerplate comes with a basic HTML page and a rudimentary stylesheet inside the `/static` folder.
+By default, the server will not serve any static files.
+You have to explicitly pass in the path to the folder when configuring the server instance.
+The static files though are always served at the `/static` path of the listening server.

 ### Environment variables
 Environment variables are never read by the `pkg/server` package; it uses the `Configuration` struct passed in.
 Use environment variables when implementing it.
 Refer to `cmd/api/main.go` for usage.